benjitsu/benwhere/_pages/ck-careers.md

         <div class="row">
             <div class="col">
                 <h2>The Challenge</h2>
-                <p>When I started with Credit Karma, they were rapidly scalling in size and had very ambitious hiring goals.
+                <p>When I started with Credit Karma, they were rapidly scaling in size and had very ambitious hiring goals.
 The careers section of their website was very outdated and difficult to navigate through.
-The careers section would be most candidates first point of contact with the company, it was imperative that they received a positive first impression.
+Since it would be most candidates first point of contact with the company, it was imperative that they received a positive first impression.
 The challenge was to redesign this section of the homepage to present the best qualities of the company and make the job listings easily accessible.</p>
                 <p class="role">My role: design and hand-off to front-end.</p>
             </div>
         </div>